akinferno/LazyBuffer/README.md

 - Enhanced functionalty of the button on the buffer

-# BUFFER BUTTON MODES EXPLAINED
+# Buffer Button Modes Explained
 **Basic Button Fuction** _- If Advance_Button_Enabled pin is false or turned off._ (COMING SOON - Advanced Mode is the only mode at the moment)
 - Press the button advance the filament buffer in 5mm increments
 - Hold the button to execute what was the Long Unload function.